How to Find the Best Protein Powder for Liver Cirrhosis

 - zinc oxide

-Basically, if you could not find it in nature, or make it at home, it is a food additive.
+As a rule of thumb, if you cannot find it in nature or make it at home, it is probably a food additive.

-Avoid Protein Concentrates and Isolates
+🚫 Avoid Protein Concentrates and Isolates

-Most protein supplements are made from protein concentrates and isolates, which have been mechanically and/or chemically stripped of everything but the protein.
+Most protein supplements are made from one or both of these ultra-processed protein sources, which have been mechanically and/or chemically stripped of everything but the protein.

 This includes the enzymes, fiber, and other natural digestive aids that help your gut break them down.